mit-quest/cloud-notes/README.md

 #### Windows

-**NOTE**
+**NOTE**:
-According to the official docker documentation, in order for Windows to work with docker,
-The System _MUST_ meet the following specifications:
+According to the official docker documentation, in order for Windows to work with docker, The System _MUST_ meet the following specifications:

 > - Windows 10 64bit: Pro, Enterprise or Education (1607 Anniversary Update, Build 14393 or later).